NiklasRosenstein/pydoc-markdown/README.md

 ---

 </details>

+To jumpstart your documentation endavours, try running `pydoc-markdown --bootstrap` or `pydoc-markdown --bootsrap-mkdocs` to generate a template configuration file.

 If a configuration file exists, then the CLI needs to be invoked without arguments, or with one argument that specifies the path to the configuration